eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.mqtt/README.md

 ## Supported Bridges

-* Broker: This bridge represents a MQTT Broker connection, configured and managed by this binding.
+* Broker: This bridge represents an MQTT Broker connection, configured and managed by this binding.
 * SystemBroker: A system configured broker cannot be changed by this binding and will be listed as read-only system-broker.

 ## Bridge Configuration